Realityloop/foundry/README.md

 This method is great for development purposes.

 1. First install ddev https://ddev.com/get-started/
-2. Then from the project root execute the following:
+2. Then from the project root execute the following commands:

 ```
 ddev start
+ddev ssh #Connect to container
+drush si --existing-config -y #Install site
 ```